xymy/gethash/README.md

 # Gethash

-A set of command-line tools that can generate or check various hash values.
+Gethash is a command-line hash utility

 ## Installation